The true meaning of “I’m broke.”

 I know we all say it.
 “I’m broke,” someone asks to borrow money, or your child wants another toy, or A stranger asks for help.
 Oof that last one.
-I’ve said it mindlessly so many times, but truth; it’s not true!
+I’ve said it mindlessly so many times, but the truth is, it’s not true!

-I am an honest person I don’t see the point of needing to be dishonest; you don’t like my truth I can’t help that… yet countless times I muttered those words “I’m broke” I never once felt bad or dishonest when saying it because when we do it’s meaningless it’s not said in context it’s more of an excuse, dismissal or a shutdown.
+I am an honest person.
+I don’t see the point of needing to be dishonest.
+If you don’t like my truth, I can’t help that.
+Yet countless times I muttered those words, “I’m broke.”
+I never once felt bad or dishonest when saying it.
+When we say it, it’s meaningless.
+It’s not said in context.
+It’s more of an excuse, dismissal, or a shutdown.

 Devaluing the true meaning

-Semantic satiation is a psychological phenomenon in which repetition causes a word or phrase to temporarily lose meaning for the listener, perceiving the speech as repeated meaningless sounds.
+Semantic satiation is a psychological phenomenon.
+Repetition causes a word or phrase to temporarily lose meaning for the listener.
+The listener perceives the speech as repeated meaningless sounds.

-You can mindlessly say those words but not ever feel the true impact because you have never felt the harsh reality attached to it.
+You can mindlessly say those words.
+You may never feel the true impact because you have never felt the harsh reality attached to it.
 The absolute definition of it:

 2. ADJECTIVE [verb-link ADJECTIVE] If you are broke, you have no money.